- 1 Who was Andy Warhol?

 Routine surgery?
 Over-hydration & Other factors

 So, why did his gallbladder surgery termed as routine?
 The phrase meant that the operation was routine for a healthy individual.
 The same procedure that Warhol underwent would only require an overnight stay in the hospital today, and in the 1980s, it could take up to 5 days.

 It is hard to pin the blame on over-hydration alone as what might have caused the artist’s death.
 It could also be the operation itself that put a strain on Warhol’s heart.
 There are other factors too that could have played a part in Warhol’s heart failure.
-Based on the majority of reports about the death of the artist, it was caused by “ventricular fibrillation,” which is linked to cardiac arrest.
+Based on the majority of reports about the artist’s death, it was caused by “ventricular fibrillation,” which is linked to cardiac arrest.

 According to the American Heart Association, the major causes of ventricular fibrillation are damage to the heart muscle due to a heart attack or insufficient blood flow to the heart muscle, drug toxicity, cardiomyopathy problems with the aorta, or sepsis.
 However, it is not recorded anywhere that Warhol had any of these symptoms.